15. Secrets and Lies.

 “Your bet, on Uriel, that ain’t going so well neither.”

-“That’s on you, you creep.
+“That’s on you, you little creep.
 I thought I had an alternative receptive, on the cheap.
-When money’s to be had, friendship be dammed, Ears gets a fat cut or no dice.
-When he has me over a barrel he squeezes every taller out of me he can.
+When money’s to be had, friendship be dammed, Ears squeezes every taller out of me he can.
 That reward on the table, he’d really have put the screws to me.”

 “You don’t need Uriel. and you certainly don’t need Kelley.
 Me, I’ll pull this off for you.”